JohnSnowLabs/johnsnowlabs/docs/_posts/gokhanturer/2024-06-10-sbiobertresolve_snomed_veterinary_en.md

 ## Description

-This model maps veterinary-related entities and concepts to SNOMED codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings
+This model maps veterinary-related entities and concepts to SNOMED codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
+It is trained with the augmented version of the `sbiobertresolve_snomed_veterinary_wip` model dataset.

 ## Predicted Entities